RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #10

+Finished my second water.
+Never did get to standing again though.
+Tomorrow I'll do more... cuz now my standing desk is in.
+I just have to finish putting it together.

 ## #9

 Just knocked out 5 mins of lunges.
 Killing it this morning. :) Working on that